AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Primitives and component declarations
 -------------------------------------

-Under this new model, the notion of controlling primitive disapears.
-Instead, primitives have to be added in the declarative scope of the type.
+Under this new model, controlling primitives are declared within the lexical scope of their type.
 For consistency, this is possible for both class record and regular record.
 The first parameter of the primitive has to be of the type of the record.
 This allows the user to decide on the naming convention, as well as the mode of such parameter (in, out, in out, access, aliased).
 A record and and class record can have primitives declared both in the public and the private part.
 This is possibilty is extended to other components as well.
-The existence of a private part needs to be specified in the public part of a package with the notation with private.
+The existence of a private part needs to be specified in the public part of a package with the notation "with private".
 The following demonstrates the above:

 .. code-block:: ada